 This requires a certain effort - lower for routine purchases and higher for high-stake irreversible decisions.
 The number of features that are compared can well be quite large.
 When a good is better under certain aspects but worse under others, the choice can involve a really challenging task.
-The price comparison across goods at different levels of quality, which in turn depends on several factors (both quantitative and qualitative), become quite difficult.
+The price comparison across goods at different levels of quality, which in turn depends on several factors (both quantitative and qualitative), becomes quite difficult.

 According to the bounded rational perspective, which suggests that consumer economizes on attention and time devoted to choice, the consumer structures its decision-making process (e.g. search routines) so to focus on just a few alternatives possessing already some relevant features (e.g. they are immediately available).

 At the same time, the all-too-often-made comparision of just two substitute goods is insufficient, because the choice bundle presented on the shelves is usually larger.
 When you browse for socks (or stockings) you often make a sequence of requests to the seller about length, size, colour, material, etc. The choice among shoes is even more challenging.
 To give an example of two substitutes, you may think at a duopoly, where two brands are in tough competition and have eliminated everybody else.
 A high level of substitutability can be achieved by two products of the same firm having just minor differences (e.g. size).

 A subjective irreducible judgement about the degree of effective substitution of one good for another is carried out by a single consumer, possibly depending on very specific circumstances and intentions, as well as longer-term skills, and cumulative experiences.
 Still, a panel of individuals might show some signs of agreement in some broad correspondence between a set of goods and one or more goals.